seouri/biv/tdd_guide.md

   - **Agent Action**:
     1. Run all checks: `uv run ruff check --fix .`, `uv run ruff format .`, and `uv run pytest`.
     2. Stage changes: `git add .`.
+    3.  **Strictly prevent bypassing pre-commit hooks**: Never use `git commit --no-verify` or any flags that skip quality checks.
+This defeats the purpose of enforced standards and can lead to code issues.
+Always ensure pre-commit hooks pass before committing.
-    3. Commit with a descriptive message using conventional commits: `git commit -m "feat: handle empty cart total"`.
+    4. Commit with a descriptive message using conventional commits: `git commit -m "feat: handle empty cart total"`.
-    4. Push after each commit: `git push`.
+    5. Push after each commit: `git push`.
   - **Human Confirmation**: This is the primary checkpoint.
 The agent will pause here after each cycle.

 ### Squashing and Merging